ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 ### Software Requirements

-Before setting up script testing environment, users should have `R` version 3.3.2 (which we used) or higher, and several packages set up from CRAN.
+Before setting up script testing environment, users should have `R` version 3.3.2 (we used) or higher, and several packages set up from CRAN.

 # Installation Guide
-### Installing R version 3.4.2 on Windows 10
+### Installing R version 3.3.2 or higher on Windows 10

 the latest version of R can be installed by following the guilds below:

 1. Download R from http://cran.us.r-project.org/.

 2. Click on Download R for Windows.
 Click on base.
-Click on Download R 3.3.2 for Windows (or a newer version that appears).
+Click on Download R 3.3.2 (or a higher version) for Windows.

 3. Install R. Leave all default settings in the installation options.

 4. Install RStudio requires R 3.0.1+.

-5. Download RStudio Desktop for windows from http://rstudio.org/download/desktop (it should be called something like RStudio Desktop 1.3.1093 — Windows Vista/7/8/10).
-Choose default installation options.
+5. Download RStudio Desktop for windows from http://rstudio.org/download/desktop (it should be called something like RStudio Desktop 1.3.1093 — Windows 10).
+Choose default installation options suitable for your computer.

 6. Open RStudio.
-(If you want to learn how to install packages, you can see find some tutorials from the following site or from some books: https://towardsdatascience.com/setup-a-data-science-environment-on-your-personal-computer-6ce931113914).
+If you want to learn how to install packages on RStudio, you may find some tutorials from the following site: https://towardsdatascience.com/setup-a-data-science-environment-on-your-personal-computer-6ce931113914).

-total setup time depending on your personal computer system and familar with the R software, but usually should install within about 10 minues.
+The total setup time depends on your personal computer system and also your familiarity with the R software, but usually should install within about 10 minues.

 ### Package dependencies

-Users should install the following packages prior to using these scripts:
+Users should install the following packages prior to using these two scripts:

 ```
 install.packages(c('ggplot2', 'quantreg', 'dplyr', 'tidyverse'))